Empirical Bayes PCA in high dimensions: Introduction

-EB-PCA is most effective in examples where there is some clear prior structure for the true PCs.
-We described the rank-one model (\ref{eq:rankonemodel}) for clarity, but in many examples such as that of Figure \ref{fig:1000genomesintro}, there is much stronger prior structure jointly over several PCs.
-In these examples, we apply a multivariate approach that approximates the NPMLE in $k>1$ dimensions, where $k$ is the number of PCs to be simultaneously estimated.
-We describe the method in more detail in Section \ref{sec:method}.
-The result shown in Figure \ref{fig:1000genomesintro}(c) is obtained by performing this type of joint empirical Bayes estimation for all $k=4$ depicted PCs, rather than estimating each of the 4 PCs individually.
-We present theoretical guarantees for the method in Section \ref{sec:theory}.
+EB-PCA is most effective when there is strong prior structure for the true PCs.
+We described the rank-one model of \eqref{eq:rankonemodel} for clarity, but in many examples including Figure \ref{fig:1000genomesintro}, there is stronger structure jointly over several PCs.
+In these examples, we learn a joint prior in $k>1$ dimensions, where $k$ is the number of PCs to be simultaneously estimated.
+The result of Figure \ref{fig:1000genomesintro}(c) is obtained by joint empirical Bayes estimation for all $k=4$ depicted PCs, rather than estimating each PC individually.
+We describe the method in more detail in Section~\ref{sec:AMP} and present theoretical guarantees in Section~\ref{sec:theory}.

-This application of empirical Bayes methodology to PCA, and its implementation via an iterative algorithm, are both closely related to earlier and inspirational work by Wang and Stephens \cite{wang2018empirical}, who proposed an empirical Bayes matrix factorization (EBMF) method that yields the iterations (\ref{eq:naiveMFv}--\ref{eq:naiveMFu}).
-EBMF is derived from a ``naive mean-field'' variational Bayesian approximation to the posterior distribution of $(\bu,\bv)$, and we will discuss further in Section \ref{sec:EBMF} the relation between EB-PCA and this naive mean-field approach.
+This application of empirical Bayes methodology to PCA via an iterative algorithm is closely related to earlier and inspirational work by \cite{wang2018empirical}, who proposed an empirical Bayes matrix factorization (EBMF) method that yields the iterations of \eqref{eq:naiveMF}.
+EBMF is derived from a ``naive mean-field'' variational approximation to the posterior distribution of $(\bu,\bv)$, and we discuss further in Section~\ref{sec:EBMF} the relation between EB-PCA and this naive mean-field approach.